Last Updated on February 16, 2021

 If you’re looking to purchase a new build home, you don’t actually require a realtor to do so because you aren’t buying a home from another person, you’re buying the lot and the home from the builder.

 Today, we’re exploring the 5 reasons why you don’t need a realtor to buy a new construction home.

 Let’s dive in —

 A realtor’s job is to take you to houses that are within your described price range, preferred neighbourhoods/areas of the city, and that are a style similar to what you want.

 If the home you’ve got your eyes set on is a new build instead of a resale home, the sales team of your builder of choice will actually be able to answer all of your questions.

 When you visit a builder’s sales centre, you will be shown the different communities that your builder can build in, the different lots you can choose from, and all of the home designs you can choose from.

 There’s no need to bring in a realtor when your builder’s sales team will be showing you all of the different homes and customizations you can choose from.

 You may have a very specific new community you want to build in; perhaps you love the comfort and connectedness of Webber Greens or are exploring the new, up and coming community of Kinglet at Big Lake.
 You may even want to look at different builders and then choose a community once you’ve picked your builder.

 You might also have a builder in mind because you or a friend have worked with them before and had a great experience.

-Regardless of how you decide on the builder and community you want, it is up to you to do the research on the options available to you.
+Regardless of how you decide on the builder and community you want, both builder and community websites are full of information about the options available to you.
 A Realtor’s specialty is in resale homes, and they likely won’t be able to give you the depth of information that you need to make a choice about which builder or community to pursue.

 The Main Decisions are In the Design Phase, After a Realtor is No Longer Present Anyway